publiccodenet/projects/index.md

 Below you can find a set of resources we have developed to support our [codebase stewardship practice](https://publiccode.net/codebase-stewardship/).
 These resources are all openly licensed, so please feel free to reuse them.
 We'd love to hear from you if you do.

 We are also always open for contributions and ideas for improvements.
+We would particularly appreciate contributions to the resources marked with :sparkles:!

 Note this page does not include: